-The only plugins and services that may additionally collect data are Akismet, Gravatar and Jetpack, all from Automattic.
+Installed plugins and services may additionally collect data.
 What data they collect is shown the following sections.

 If you wish to make a personal data request, the request form is at the end of this page.

 This section explains how this website works, and what happens when you view or comment on articles.